Tatev is one Armenia’s most famous landmarks. It’s also one of the hardest sights to reach in the entire Caucasus region.

 After more than hour of walking along the path, I encountered a German family walking back towards me.
 They told me that they’d walked for several more kilometers along the same path, finding more of the same landscape and never really being sure if they’d reached the advertised lookout point or not.

-I continued for a few more kilometers, finding more barren ground and an absolutely shocking number of grasshoppers (including one that flew full-speed straight into my sunglasses… thank goodness I’d been wearing them or I probably would have lost an eye!).
+I followed in their footsteps, continuing for a few more kilometers, finding more barren ground and an absolutely shocking number of grasshoppers (including one that flew full-speed straight into my sunglasses… thank goodness I’d been wearing them or I probably would have lost an eye!).
 There were a few benches along the way, but I didn’t like sitting for too long as I seemed to be attracting even more grasshoppers.

-Eventually I gave up and turned back towards the village as well.
+Eventually I gave up and turned back towards Tatev village, just like the Germans had.
 It was a pleasant walk, but I wouldn’t necessarily call the Petroskhach Trail a proper hike, nor will I remember it as particularly interesting.
 If I had another day in Tatev I might have considered doing the hike down the gorge (and back) to the Devil’s Bridge, a much steeper loop heading down into the gorge past some abandoned churches to a natural stone bridge.

 Returning to Yerevan from Tatev

-For my return journey to Yerevan, I followed a more standard tourist route.
+For my return journey from Tatev to Yerevan, I followed a more standard tourist route.

-Once the cable car was working, I was able to get in the first car.
+Once the Wings of Tatev cable car was working, I was able to get in the first car.
 I was the only tourist, so I rode down to Halidzor station with the operator and one local passenger (residents of the upper village get a highly-discounted ticket price).

 There were no buses or taxis waiting at Halidzor station when I arrived.
 However, this being the Caucasus, I knew it wouldn’t be long before I was able to find a ride.
 I walked through the parking lot with my backpack until a man shouted at me, “Taxi, lady?”
 We negotiated a reasonable fare to the nearest major town, Goris, and I hopped inside his air-conditioned BMW.